jpwahle/cs-insights-frontend/README.md

 password: demo
 </p>

+> Starting from version 1.0.0, this project is using [semantic versioning](https://semver.org/).
+For more infos about the features supported, see the [releases](https://github.com/gipplab/cs-insights-frontend/releases) and [CHANGELOG.md](CHANGELOG.md).

 ## Getting Started

 This project is part of the `cs-insights`-ecosystem.
 Please refer to the readme [here](https://github.com/gipplab/cs-insights-main) to spin up the development and production system.